ImageImage

 Financial Performance30%3-year trend analysis, margin stabilityCompare to Wisconsin industry benchmarks

-Market Conditions25%Buyer demand, multiple trendsConsider Wisconsin's economic cycles
+Market Conditions25%Buyer demand, valuation trendsConsider Wisconsin's economic cycles

-Business Readiness20%Owner independence, systemsAccount for tighter labor market
+Business Readiness20%Owner independence, systems, managementAccount for tighter labor market

-Personal Readiness15%Financial needs, emotional prepFactor in quality of life appeal
+Personal Readiness15%Financial needs, emotional preparationFactor in quality of life appeal

 Preparing for Your Wisconsin Business Exit

-Once you've identified that the timing may be right, proper preparation is essential.
-The most successful Wisconsin business exits begin 2-3 years before the actual sale.
+Once you have identified that the timing may be right, proper preparation is essential.
+The most successful Wisconsin business exits begin 2 to 3 years before the actual sale.
+This preparation period allows you to address any weaknesses, document strengths, and position your business for maximum appeal to buyers.

 • Clean up financials